-The Plan will be administered by Computershare Trust Company, N.A., or the Administrator, or any successor bank or trust company that we may from time to time designate.
+The Plan will be administered by The Bank of New York Mellon, or the Administrator, or any successor bank or trust company that we may from time to time designate.
 Certain of the administrative support to the Administrator may be performed by its designated affiliates.

 The Administrator will buy, at our option, newly issued common stock directly from us or common stock in the open market or in negotiated transactions with third parties.
 Our common stock purchased directly from us under the Plan may be priced at a discount from market prices at the time of the investment (determined in accordance with the Plan) ranging from 0% to 3% in connection with optional cash purchases in excess of \$10,000 per month.
 We refer to the date on which the Administrator purchases whole and fractional shares from your cash dividend or initial and subsequent additional cash purchases as being the Investment Date.
 Any discount established by us for any Investment Date may be adjusted or suspended for any subsequent Investment Date.
-Please see "Description of the Plan" below.
+Please see "Description of the Plan" beginning on page 5 of this prospectus.